AnastasiaGandolfi/MetaFarm/folders_structure.md

-# GUIDE LINE FOR FOLDERS
+# Folder Guidelines

-## components folder
+## Components Folder
 This directory contains reusable components to use throughout the project.

-## index.js file inside components folder
+## index.js File inside Components Folder
 The index.js file inside the components directory can be used to export all the components so that they can be easily imported and used in other parts of the project.

-## hooks folder
+## Hooks Folder
-The hooks folder contains every single custom hook of the entire project.
+The Hooks Folder contains every single custom hook of the entire project.

-## pages folder
+## Pages Folder
-The pages directory contains individual files for each page of the website.
+The Pages Directory contains individual files for each page of the website.

-## assets folder
+## Assets Folder
-The assets folder contains all images, css files, font files, etc.
+The Assets Folder contains all images, css files, font files, etc.

 ## App.js file
 The App.js file is the entry point for the React app and can be used to import and render the components and pages.